jamessteeleii/horme-lab/content/home/welcome.md

 In Greek mythology the spirit *Horme* (/ˈhɔːrmiː/; Ancient Greek: Ὁρμή) personified energetic activity, impulse, or *effort* (to do a thing).
 But what is *effort*?
 What is it to perceive *effort*?

-Within *Horme Lab* we seek to explore and identify the nature of effort, and it's perception.
+Within *Horme Lab* we seek to explore and identify the nature of effort, and its perception.